Sweet Trip: Musical influences

-In a December 2020 Sonemic interview, Burgos and Cooper listed Iron Maiden, Sonic Youth, Aphex Twin, Slowdive, Led Zeppelin, the Black Dog, the Chameleons, Jean Sibelius, Broadcast, Moose, Seefeel, Michael Jackson, Cocteau Twins, 101 Strings, Glenn Miller Orchestra, My Bloody Valentine, Pale Saints and Sérgio Mendes as musical inspirations for Sweet Trip.
+In a December 2020 Sonemic interview, Burgos and Cooper listed Aphex Twin, My Bloody Valentine, Slowdive, Sonic Youth, the Black Dog, Broadcast, Moose, Seefeel, Cocteau Twins, Pale Saints, the Chameleons, Jean Sibelius, and Sérgio Mendes as musical inspirations for Sweet Trip.

 Legacy

-While initially an underground act with little following, Sweet Trip gained a cult following online in the decades proceeding the release of their first three albums, with their music being shared across music boards and dedicated music sites such as Rate Your Music, even becoming Internet memes.
+While initially an underground act with little following, Sweet Trip gained a cult following online in the decades proceeding the release of their first three albums, with their music being shared across music boards and dedicated music sites such as Album of The Year and Rate Your Music, even becoming Internet memes.
 Following their initial disbandment in 2013, the band became aware of their internet presence some time around 2017, leading to their reformation in 2019.
 Following this, they reissued their album Velocity : Design : Comfort in 2020, which at this point had become a cult classic release; music outlets such as Far Out Magazine list Velocity : Design : Comfort as one of the best shoegaze albums of all time.

 In popular media, Sweet Trip's song "Dsco" appeared in the 2007 reboot of Bionic Woman, while their song "Palomar, Your Shadow is the Yellow Sun" was featured in the trailer for the 22nd San Francisco International Asian American Film Festival.

 In 2022, Stereogum noted how Sweet Trip became "as canonically important to young alt-rockers as the Pixies and Built to Spill were to previous generations" regarding the new wave of American shoegaze.